sbanjara/student-registration-system/README.md

-"This program is an implementation of Student Registration System."
+#This program is an implementation of Student Registration System.